Filing for an uncontested divorce in Georgia can save you THOUSANDS of dollars on your divorce.

 If you don’t properly serve divorce papers to your spouse (or you don’t file the proof of service), then the judge cannot move forward with your divorce case.

-If you are having an uncontested divorce, then getting your spouse to sign the acknowledgment of service will be pretty easy.
+If you are having an uncontested divorce in Georgia, then getting your spouse to sign the acknowledgment of service will be pretty easy.

 The most common way to serve your husband with divorce papers is to have the Sheriff’s department hand them the paperwork.